clemlatz/homebridge-tiko/README.md

 # homebridge-tiko

-The **homebridge-tiko** plugin allows you to control Tiko-connected heaters in the Apple Home app, by connecting the [Tiko](https://www.tiko.fr) platform to HomeKit through Homebridge.
+The **homebridge-tiko** plugin allows you to control Tiko-connected heaters using Siri or the Apple Home app, by connecting the [Tiko](https://www.tiko.fr) platform to HomeKit through Homebridge.

-Available features:
+Features:
 - Displays current and target temperature for each room
 - Allows to set target temperature for each room
 - Allow to put a heater in "frost" mode by turning it off

-TODO:
-- Allow to set "absence" mode for all heaters

 ## Usage